daily-co/testrtc-client/README.md

 ## Contributing and feedback

 Please run `npm run fix` to run eslint and prettier.
 This will format and auto-fix what it can, outputting any remaining issues you need to handle manually to the console.

+Ensure all tests pass with `npm run test`.